Tarun-singhania/Deep_Learning_Assignment_IIT_Delhi/Assignment_2/readme.md

 1. Image Classification using a custom ResNet-style CNN
 2. Semantic Segmentation using a custom U-Net model
 ```

-The submission includes complete training and inference code for both tasks, along with report, model path information, and timestamp proof images.

 ---

 ## 👨‍💻 Author